 When you are delivering a prescription benefit, it’s essential to maintain clinical value as the standard.
 Everything has to be done on the basis of clinical.
 Prescription drug manufacturers have a clinical orientation so that their drugs get approved by the U.S. Food and Drug Administration (FDA), and they promote the clinical value of their medications.
 Pharmacy Benefit Managers (PBMs) have drug formularies, and those are designed around clinical value as well.

-They are not always designed through the manufacturer or PBM to focus, though, on the economic value.
+Drug formularies are not always designed through the manufacturer or PBM to focus on the economic value.
 So we find ourselves in a situation sometimes where we see multiple choices for a medication – and some have a better clinical and economic profile than others.
 When that’s the case, we have to put something into place that is going to help steer people toward that clinically and economically valuable medication.

 Focusing on the High-Cost Claims